Skip to Main Content

 The TCU Police are committed to the TCU Campus community in all of its forms.

-Officer Pamela Christian and Officer George Steen are two open officers that can be contacted.
+Officer George Steen is an open officer that can be contacted.

 Non emergency number 817-257-8400